-Whilst the name PSP Audioware might not be immediately familiar, chances are that the producers and mix engineers among you will have heard of the Vintage Warmer plugin, which has become something of a revered piece of digital equipment that is both used and abused in the mix-down process.
-Based in Poland, much of PSP’s product line boast the same level of quality and allure as their famed VintageWarmer, and as an avid fan of their creations, I was very happy to have the chance to chat with the company’s main men, Mateusz Wozniak and Antoni Ozynski.
+PSP Audioware is a software company that have become famous for their VintageWarmer plugin, a somewhat revered piece of digital equipment that is both used and abused in today’s music.
+Based in Poland, much of PSP’s product line is no less alluring than their VintageWarmer, so I was happy to have the chance to chat with the company’s main men, Mateusz Wozniak and Antoni Ozynski about their creations.

 Which people work at PSP?
 Is it a big company?